-About this time each year, we provide you with details regarding annual adjustments in the Social Security Disability Insurance (SSDI), Supplemental Security Income (SSI), and Medicare programs.
-In 2018 approximately 65 million Americans will see a cost-of-living adjustment (COLA) increase of 2 percent in their benefit amounts.
+About this time each year we provide you with details regarding annual adjustments in the Social Security Disability Insurance (SSDI), Supplemental Security Income (SSI), and Medicare programs.
+In 2019 approximately 67 million Americans will see a slight cost-of-living (COLA) increase (2.8 percent) in their benefit amounts.
 Thus, come January, monthly checks will be a few dollars higher.

 FICA and Self-Employment Tax Rates:

 If you have a job, you know that you do not bring home everything you earn.
 7.65 percent of your pay, for example, is deducted to cover your contribution to the Old Age, Survivors, and Disability Insurance (OASDI) Trust Fund and the Medicare Hospital Insurance (HI) Trust Fund.
 Specifically, 6.20 percent covers OASDI, and 1.45 percent is contributed to the HI Trust Fund.
 Additionally, your employer is required to match this 7.65 percent for a total of 15.30 percent.

 For those who are self-employed, there is no “employer” to match the 7.65 percent.
 Thus, a self-employed individual pays the entire 15.30 percent of her income.
 These numbers will not change in 2018 whether an individual is employed or self-employed.
 As of January 2013, individuals with earned income of more than $200,000 ($250,000 for married couples filing jointly) pay an additional 0.9 percent in Medicare taxes not including the above amounts.

 Maximum Taxable Earnings